RevlenG/Comp700-Software/README.md

 ## Prerequisites
 Before using this application, you need to have the following prerequisites:
 - Python 3.10 installed on your system.
 - Necessary Python packages, which can be installed using the provided requirements file.

 ## Installation
 1. Clone the repository to your local machine or download the ZIP file.
 2. Navigate to the project directory.
-3. Install the required dependencies using pip.
+3. Install the required dependencies using pip. (pip install -r requirements.txt)

 ## Usage
 1. Open a terminal or command prompt.